lustre-labs/lustre/pages/guide/05-server-side-rendering.md

 # 05 Server-side rendering

-Up until now, we have focused on Lustre's ability as a framework for building Single Page Applications (SPAs).
+Up until now, we have focused on Lustre's ability as a library for building interactive Single Page Applications (SPAs).
 While Lustre's development and feature set is primarily focused on SPA development, that doesn't mean it can't be used on the backend as well!
 In this guide we'll set up a small [mist](https://hexdocs.pm/mist/)